Betty Carter: Career

-Carter was part of the Lionel Hampton Orchestra that played at the famed Cavalcade of Jazz in Los Angeles at Wrigley Field which was produced by Leon Hefflin, Sr. on July 10, 1949.
+Carter was part of the Lionel Hampton Orchestra that played at the famed Cavalcade of Jazz in Los Angeles at Wrigley Field, which was produced by Leon Hefflin, Sr. on July 10, 1949.
 They did a second concert at Lane Field in San Diego on September 3, 1949.
 They also performed at the sixth famed Cavalcade of Jazz concert on June 25, 1950.
 Also featured on the same day were Roy Milton & His Solid Senders, Pee Wee Crayton's Orchestra, Dinah Washington, Tiny Davis & Her Hell Divers, and other artists.
-16,000 people were reported to be in attendance and the concert ended early because of a fracas while Hampton's band played "Flying High".
+As many as 16,000 people were reported to be in attendance and the concert ended early because of a fracas taking place while Hampton's band played "Flying High".

 Being a part of Hampton's band provided a few things for "The Kid" (a nickname bestowed upon Carter that stuck for the rest of her life): connections, and a new approach to music, making it so that all future musical attitudes that came from Carter bore the mark of Hampton's guidance.
 Because Hampton hired Carter, she also goes down in history as one of the last big band era jazz singers in history.
 However, by 1951, Carter left the band.
 After a short recuperation back home, Carter was in New York, working all over the city for the better part of the early 1950s, as well as participating in an extensive tour of the south, playing for "camp shows".
 This work made little to no money, but Carter believed it was necessary to develop as an artist and was a way to "pay her dues".

 Very soon after Carter arrived in New York City, she was allowed to record with King Pleasure and the Ray Bryant Trio, becoming more recognizable and well-known and subsequently being granted the chance to sing at the Apollo Theatre.
 This theatre was known for giving up-and-coming artists the final shove into becoming household names.
 Carter was propelled into prominence, recording with Epic label by 1955, and was a well-known artist by the late 1950s.
 Her first solo LP, Out There, was released on the Peacock label in 1958.